Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy's Expected Result/Impact: Decrease the amount of tardies and serious incidents that occur
+Strategy's Expected Result/Impact: Decrease the amount of serious incidents that occur

 Strategy's Expected Result/Impact: Increase positive behaviors and respect with students.